KostasValeckas/PyLongslit/_sources/bias.rst.txt

 and subtract it, before median-combining the bias frames.
 In this case, the overscan bias is used as an estimate for the baseline bias-level frame-wise, while the master bias frame is used to correct for the 2D bias structure/gradient through the detector.
-With ovsercan subtraction, the master bias can show negative values, as these values correspond to an offset from the baseline bias-level, and not the absolute bias level.
+With overscan subtraction, the master bias can show negative values, as these values correspond to an offset from the baseline bias-level, and not the absolute bias level.

-Quality Assesment
+Quality Assessment
 ------------------

 The bias procedure will show the final master bias and the error upon exiting.
 You can